Abane Ramdane

 In the spring of 1957, rifts developed between Ramdane and other major figureheads in the National Liberation Front (FLN).
 At the time, there was an internal struggle between the military and civil factions in the FLN, and Ramdane was accused of creating a "cult of personality".

+On December 24, 1957, Ramdane was instructed to travel to Tétouan, Morocco, with Krim Belkacem and Mahmoud Cherif to meet with King Mohammed V. They arrived on December 26.
+Once in the country, Abdelhafid Boussouf, member of Oujda Group, picked them up in a car.
+While the exact nature of Ramdane's death is unknown, and contesting stories were told by those involved, Ramdane was killed.

-He was "super-political" and his murder was disturbing to many FLN members including President Houari Boumediene who, according to the 1977 book by Alistair Horne, A Savage War of Peace: Algeria 1954-1962, kept the assassins out of his future Algerian government.
+Ramdane was "super-political", and his murder was disturbing to many FLN members including a member of Oujda Group, Houari Boumediene, who, according to the 1977 book by Alistair Horne, A Savage War of Peace: Algeria 1954-1962, would keep the assassins out of his Algerian government when he was the Algerian president.

+Abane Ramdane turns his back on the "external" colonels of the Algerian revolution, including Boumediene and Boussouf, in agreement with Ben Bella they prepare a CNRA (national council of the Algerian revolution) which plans to reverse the achievements of the Soummam congress.
+Abane accuses them of being "palace revolutionaries" far from the field and the internal maquis and preoccupied by power.
+In December 1957, under the pretext of requesting his help to resolve a conflict in Morocco he is lured into a trap where he is assassinated by Boussouf and his services.

-A few years after independence, he was reburied in his native village of Azouza in Tizi Ouzou Province.
+A few years after independence, Ramdane was reburied in his native village of Azouza, in Tizi Ouzou Province.